irmen/Pyro5/examples/distributed-computing3/Readme.txt

 It's pretty simple but is also a bit dumb; it doesn't know if the chosen worker is idle or busy with another client's request.
 Also it doesn't deal with a worker that crashed or is unreachable.
-Optimizing these things is an excercise left for the reader.
+Optimizing these things is an exercise left for the reader.

 *** Starting up ***